Anthony Zablan playing the ukulele in 1901

 JOAQUIN PANGELINAN ZABLAN was born around 1843 on Guam and died in Hawaii in 1932.
 Arriving in Hawaii in 1869 aboard the Daniel Webster, he married twice during his lifetime.
 His first wife was Hawaiian, Ane Keaweamahi, who died in 1887.
 With her, he had five children.
 He had ten more with his second wife, a Portuguese woman named Maria Botelho.

 SILVESTRE CASTRO ZABLAN.
-He was in Hawaii by 1876, where he appears in some documents.
+He was in Hawaii by 1873, where he appears in some documents.
+He was involved in business and was a member of the Good Templars, a fraternal organization which Catholics, at the time, were forbidden to join.

 JOSE PEREZ.
 Took the name Joseph when he moved to Hawaii, which he did in 1870.
 Became a carpenter in Hamakua on the Big Island and married a Hawaiian named Leleo.